xtanaa001/academic-kickstart/content/authors/admin/_index.md

 Before that, I received my Ph.D. degree in ECE from [Hong Kong University of Science and Technology](https://www.ust.hk) in 2018, advised by Professor [Danny H.K.
 Tsang](https://eetsang.home.ece.ust.hk/).
 From Oct.
 2015 to April 2016, I was also affiliated with the School of Engineering and Applied Science, [Harvard University](https://www.harvard.edu/), hosted by Professor [Na (Lina) Li](https://nali.seas.harvard.edu/).

 I study **Online Decision-Making and Incentives**, and focus on understanding the interplay between mechanism design, online algorithms, and machine learning.
 Current topics of interest include [Online Mechanism Design](/research/#online-mechanism-design) and [Online Learning](/research/#online-learning).

-I am also interested in applications where the interaction between incentives, learning and algorithms provides rich insight into the design of real platforms and markets for **Networked Systems** such as [Computer Networks](/research/#computer-networks), [Cloud Computing](/research/#cloud-computing) and [Energy Systems](/research/#energy-systems).
+I am also interested in applications where the theoretic study of incentives, learning and algorithms provides rich insight for the **Optimization of Networked Systems**  in the presence of private data held by self-interested agents.
+Current applications of interest include [Computer Networks](/research/#computer-networks), [Cloud Computing](/research/#cloud-computing) and [Energy Systems](/research/#energy-systems).

 ### This website is still under construction!
 Information shown here may be incomplete or even misleading!